UP-Manila-SILab/ph-core/input/pagecontent/index.md

 In this regard it is similar in nature to other international FHIR specifications such as US Core FHIR Implementation Guide.

 For a detailed description of these different usages of PH Core, see the [Conformance Requirements](#to-be-done) and [Must Support](#to-be-done) pages.

+Below is a diagram showing where PH Core is located in the hierarchy of profiles.

+{% include layers.svg %}

 ## Did you find an error?